Spectra of Schreier graphs of Grigorchuk's group and Schroedinger operators with aperiodic order: Grigorchuk's group , its Schreier graphs and the associated Laplacians

-coincides with $\varGamma_w$ for all $w\in V(\mathcal T)$ with $|w|=n$.
-In general, the Schreier graph $\Gamma_n$ has $2^n$ vertices and a linear shape; it has $2^{n-1}$ simple edges, all labeled by $a$, and $2^{n-1}-1$ cycles of length 2 whose edges are labeled by $b,c,d$.
+From \cite{BG} we infer the following description of the Schreier graphs: The Schreier graph $\Gamma_n$ has $2^n$ vertices and a linear shape; it has $2^{n-1}$ simple edges, all labeled by $a$, and $2^{n-1}-1$ cycles of length 2 whose edges are labeled by $b,c,d$.
 It is regular of degree 4.
 The Schreier graphs corresponding to the orbits of the action on the boundary are infinite and will be referred to as \textit{orbital Schreier graphs}.
 The orbital Schreier graphs have either two ends or one end.
 The graph $\Gamma_{1^\infty}$ corresponding to the orbit of the rightmost infinite ray in $T$ is one-ended, see Figure \ref{One-ended}, (and so are then clearly all graphs in the same orbit).